 Several train companies run services in autonomous communities independently to Renfe, such as Euskotren Trena in the Basque Country and FGV in Valencia.

 To give you an idea of how extensive Renfe train services are, we have drawn up a map to show you some of the major routes and destinations in Spain.
-While most major routes are in and out of Madrid and Barcelona, see where else Renfe travels to.
+Most major routes are in and out of Madrid and Barcelona, but Renfe can take you all over Spain.

 This map shows you the most popular train routes taken in Spain.
 There are thousands more you can take to explore each corner of this country.
 Using AVE, Alvia and Avant trains, you can create the perfect trip around Spain, with this map a perfect starting point.

 There are many more places in Spain to visit by rail, including Cordoba, Malaga and Alicante.
 If you want any more inspiration around where Renfe trains can take you, then visit our trains in Spain page.

 The map includes the recently completed Antequerra-Granada high-speed line.
 This connects Granada to the high-speed Madrid-Malaga line – one of the main arteries running into the south of Spain.
 Work is currently ongoing to connect Seville and Antequera via a high-speed line.